Internship and work experience

-- Major financial services and consultancy companies in the UK often target their recruitment efforts at Senior Fresh students by offering a ‘Spring Week’ internship which includes valuable experience and sectoral insight.
-See below for information about the Spring Week Bursary for Trinity students.
+Major financial services and consultancy companies in the UK often target their recruitment efforts at Senior Fresh students by offering a ‘Spring Week’ internship which includes valuable experience and sectoral insight.
+See Spring Week Bursary for Trinity students for more information.

 International work experience

 You might like to go overseas during the summer months while still gaining experience.
 There are a number of programmes in place to help you to identify career-related vacancies.
 BUNAC offers programmes such as Summer Camp USA, KAMP USA and Work Canada.

 For more information on options for working abroad such as internships abroad, Erasmus+ Traineeship funding, and graduate programmes visit our Working Abroad page.

 All types of work can provide learning opportunities.
 You can gain valuable transferable skills in any type of part-time work, including commercial awareness, time-management and organisational skills.

 Working in a small to medium enterprise can be extremely valuable experience.
 Smaller businesses can offer more opportunities for you to get involved with working across several departments, helping you to understand how a business is run.

 Work shadowing involves following or shadowing a professional for anything from a day to a few weeks, and is usually unpaid.
 The aim is to give students an insight into what a particular job entails and the skills that are necessary for that job.
 Use personal contacts or send a CV to organisations of interest to you, asking for a work shadowing opportunity.